 TetraTech was engaged in January of 2016 to review the Water Tiger treatment system for its adequacy and what would be best for the long term.
 SNC Lavalin had carried out a number of studies in 2015 to determine what could be expected for high flows at freshet, what treatment processes should be considered and also what was the reason for the high flows from the mine in 2015.
 Tetra Tech reviewed the SNC Lavalin work and recommended the rental of the Pall System to treat the water.
 The Pall system removes arsenic through precipitation with Ferric chloride followed by Microfiltration.
 Tetra Tech also designed the system to manage the sludge generated by the Pall System, which included the use of Geo-Tubes.
 A portable Pall System was available immediately which could treat 351/s using two trains.
 This system was rented and on site for use by April 1st the usual start of freshet.
-The plant worked well, however a pump had to be replaced as it only allowed treatment at the rate of 13.51/s.
 The Company purchased the plant and has enclosed the total water treatment system in a new building to protect it from the elements.

 SNC Lavalin indicated that the high flows in 2015 could be from new openings from surface, new flows from underground, caving from old stopes underground.
 The Company inspected the surface for water flowing to the underground and stopped or diverted water in these areas.

-Lorax carried out some hydro-geological work on surface and a review of the underground to determine whether there are any areas of inflow that could be mitigated, and this work is in progress.
+In 2017, Lorax carried out some hydro-geological work on surface and a review of the underground to determine whether there are any areas of inflow that could be mitigated, and this work is in progress.

-In 2015 and 2016 maximum flows from underground reached 351/s.
+In 2015 and 2016 maximum flows from underground reached 35l/s.
 The Pall System can treat this level of flow.
-The Water Tiger treatment system will be maintained as standby, which can treat another 81/s.
+The Water Tiger treatment system will be maintained as standby, which can treat another 8l/s.
 The water treatment system is used to minimize mine drainage water pumped to the TSF and can be used to treat TSF supernatant to further reduce TSF water levels.
+During 2017, the Pall System operated well.